Mlevngr/Mlevngr.github.io/_pages/about.md

 # 🔥 Project
 - *2023.05 - Now*, **Low power design and synthesis of SOC based on MIPS and AES**

-	- Used Verilog to design a SoC which include five-stage pipelined mMIPS processor core, AES encryption module, and AMBA bus.
+	- Used Verilog to design a SoC which include five-stage pipelined mMIPS processor core, AES encryption module, and AMBA bus and Used Cadence Incisive to simulation and functional verification.
-    - Cadence Incisive is used for simulation function verification, Cadence Genus is used for logic synthesis, and Cadence Innovus is used for place and route.
-Finally, the GDSII layout file of SOC is generated.
+    - Used Cadence Genus for logic synthesis with low power strategies which is reduce 3\% power consumption under 125MHz.
+    - Used Cadence Innovus for place and route with two power domain which is reduce 31\% power consumption under 200MHz.

 - *2023.02 - 2023.04,* **Inference acceleration of deep neural network based on TCU accelerator**